How to Set Up a Christmas Village

 Accessories:

-Keep your Christmas village from looking abandoned by adding accessories, including people, snowmen, park benches, vehicles, trees and all the other little things that inhabit village streets in the winter.
-Separate houses with fences decorated with fairy lights and tiny wreaths.
+To keep your Christmas village from looking abandoned, add accessories, including people, snowmen, park benches, vehicles, trees and decorations encountered along village streets during the holidays.
+Separate houses with fences hung with fairy lights and tiny wreaths.

 Add extra charm to your display with roads, paths and walkways, choosing materials that add color and texture.
-Sawdust or straw can be used as a ground cover near farm buildings, while small stones or even fish tank gravel works well for quaint country roads.
+Sawdust or straw make realistic ground cover near farm buildings, while small stones or even fish tank gravel works well for quaint country roads.

-For a finishing touch, consider using spray-on snow on the branches of the trees.
-Add layers of cotton batting or artificial snow around trees and near building foundations to mimic deep snow drifts.
+For a finishing touch, consider using snow spray on the branches of the trees.
+Lay cotton batting or artificial snow around trees and at the base of buildings to mimic deep snow drifts.

-There is really no limit to the kinds of details you can add to your Christmas village scene.
+There is no limit to the details you can add to your Christmas village scene.

 How to Set Up a Nativity Scene

-Nativity scenes and Christmas villages bear some common traits.
-They’re both popular elements of Christmas decorating and both can be arranged multiple ways.
+Nativity scenes and Christmas villages bear some similarities.
+They’re both popular elements of Christmas decorating and both can be arranged in multiple ways.

 A basic nativity set includes three main figures: the Baby Jesus, Mary and Joseph.
 A stable building may or may not be part of the nativity scene.
 Some nativity scenes may feature Wise Men, angels, shepherds and livestock.